catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

  password = os.environ['OS_PASSWORD']

 ..
 Note::

- to ensure this work, you must have imported the 'os' library into your file first.
+  To ensure this works, you must have imported the 'os' library into your file first.

 Connecting to your project
 ==========================